nickmalleson/surf/abm/surf-mason/README.md

  - You might also need OGR from [http://gdal.org/](http://gdal.org/).
 That's platform specific, so go to the website and download it.
 I wouldn't bother with this step yet as it might not be a problem.

 Finally, GeoMason!

+**This is now included in my repository, but here are some instructions anyway in case you want to download and build it.**

 Make sure you're in the <code>surf/abm/surf-mason/</code> directory.